Leading the park scene is Vierli, which was voted “resort of the year” at the Norwegian Snowboard Awards in 2010, and nominated again in 2011.

 Varingskollen’s park includes big jumps, boxes, corners, rails and slides.

-A family-friendly resort, Geilo has a dedicated park for children that includes a half-pipe, jumps, box rails and a fun box.
+Geilo is a family-friendly resort, with a dedicated park for children that includes a half-pipe, jumps, box rails and a fun box.
 There are also plenty of activities on offer for children there.

 Ringkollen won the “resort of the year” award at the Norwegian Snowboard Awards in 2011 for its cooperation with young users – the park has incorporated their feedback it into its development plan with great success, and Ringkollen is as a result a great park for young snowboarders.